 - Health Care Experience

-- Minimum of 200 hours volunteer or work experience in a health care setting with at least 15 of these hours spent working with or observing a Physician Assistant.
+- Minimum of 200 hours volunteer or work experience in a health care setting.
 The minimum health care experience hours must be attained prior to an application being reviewed by the admissions committee for interview consideration.

 - Preference will be given to applicants having significantly greater than 200 hours of volunteer or work experience and to those applicants having experience that requires a period of training and results in direct (hands-on) patient care.

-- At least one reference should attest to the applicant’s academic preparedness for the program based on direct experience in a teacher-student relationship.
+- Professor: A person who can attest to the applicant’s academic preparedness for the program based on direct experience in a teacher-student relationship.

-- At least one reference should attest to the applicant’s intrapersonal attributes and interpersonal communication abilities based on direct observation as supervisor of the applicant’s volunteer or work experience.
+- Supervisor: A person who can attest to the applicant’s intrapersonal attributes and interpersonal communication abilities based on direct observation as supervisor of the applicant’s volunteer or work experience.

 - Bachelor’s Degree Requirement

-- The Physician Assistant Studies Program is a post-baccalaureate health professions program.
-Applicants must provide evidence of an earned bachelor’s degree from a U.S. regionally accredited college or university prior to enrollment.
+The Physician Assistant Studies Program is a post-baccalaureate health professions program.
+Applicants must provide evidence of an earned bachelor’s degree from a U.S. college or university that is regionally accredited prior to enrollment.

 - Technical Standards